devigned/apmz/README.md

 # log the duration of the function sleep_for_a_second and log it as a custom metric
 time_metric "my-metric-name" sleep_for_a_second

-# script ends here and the helper exit hook take the local logged events and sends them to
+# script ends here and the helper exit hook takes the local logged events and sends them to
 # Application Insights
 ```